TikTok Tips & Strategies

 By Spencer Lanoue

-You’ve just updated your TikTok name, you triple-checked it for typos, but you spot a mistake milliseconds after hitting save.
-Or maybe you had a burst of creative genius five minutes later and came up with something even better.
-Now you’re staring at that dreaded notification: The username can just be changed once every seven days.
+You’ve just updated your TikTok name, triple-checked it for typos, but noticed a mistake milliseconds after hitting save.
+Or maybe a new, creative name idea came to you shortly after.
+Now you’re stuck with that dreaded notification: The username can only be changed once every seven days.
 Frustrating, right?
-This guide walks you through the steps users have taken to get around that seven-day waiting period and lays out a solid backup plan if those tricks don’t work for you.
+This guide will walk you through the steps users have taken to bypass that seven-day waiting period and also provides a backup plan if those tricks don’t work for you.

 First, The Standard Way to Change Your TikTok Name

-Before we get into any workarounds, let's quickly cover the official process.
-If you’re not up against the time limit, changing your TikTok name (the one that appears on your profile) and username (your unique @handle) is straightforward.
-TikTok’s policy allows you to change your username once every 30 days and your name once every 7 days.
+Before we get into workarounds, let's quickly cover the official process.
+If you’re not up against the time limit, changing your TikTok name (which appears on your profile) and username (your unique @handle) is straightforward.
+TikTok’s policy allows you to change your username once every 30 days and your name once every seven days.
 This article specifically focuses on changing your name, which appears below your profile photo.

 1. Open the TikTok app and go to your Profile tab in the bottom-right corner.